Altered Carbon Season 2 Review

-The new season is shorter then the first one, and if you are into ratings, the second season also has higher scores in all review aggregators.
+The new season is shorter than the first one, and if you are into ratings, the second season also has higher scores in all review aggregators.

 Fame is a fool’s idea of glory.

-I was very positively surprised by the first season.
-I am a big fan of cyberpunk themes, the production was excellent, the main character was a complex person, and a detective-like plot was exciting to watch.
+I am a big fan of cyberpunk themes, and I was very positively surprised by the first season.
+The production was excellent, the main character was a complex person, and a detective-like plot was exciting to watch.
 If you like sci-fi, knows the genre, then you know what to expect.

 It does not mean it is a series for everybody.
-This is definitely not a Woody Allen movie or a romantic comedy.
-This is cyberpunk, and that is not something you could see a lot on TV or in cinemas.
+It is not a Woody Allen movie or a romantic comedy.
+This series is cyberpunk, which is not something you could see a lot on TV or in cinemas.
 This genre has some specific properties, which makes it not very popular.
 It is brutal, techie, political, and slightly philosophical.

 Technology has conquered death, but with endless future comes endless past.

 The first episode introduces us to some new characters and places and starts a new story, which at first looks very similar to the one from the first season.
-Of course, trying to tell the same story again just with different actors makes no sense, so an expected surprise and plot twist happens.
+Of course, telling the same story again, just with different actors, makes no sense, so an expected surprise and plot twist happens.
 And it disappoints.

 Immortality means an eternity of living with what we’ve done.

 In general, the second season of Altered Carbon is very uneven.
-Some of the new characters introduce some fresh ideas and depth; for some, I cannot even understand what the reason to add them was.
+Some of the new characters introduce some fresh ideas and depth.
+For some, I cannot even understand the reason to add them.
 Moreover, the plot is a lot worse than the one in the first part.
 At least for my taste, it is drifting too much from the cyberpunk genre.

-However, the biggest disappointment is Takeshi Kovacs.
-Apparently, with a new sleeve, Takeshi has also lost his character, part of his memory, and a lot of his intelligence.
-It looks like writers forget who the main character is, what his past is, and his motivations.
+However, the biggest disappointment is Takeshi Kovacs, who has also lost his character, part of his memory, and a lot of his intelligence with a new sleeve.
+It looks like writers forget who the main character is, his past, and his motivations.

 We are more than the sum of our intentions.

-Through the whole second season of Altered Carbon, I did not experience that “just one more episode” syndrome.
+Through the whole second season of Altered Carbon, I did not experience a “just one more episode” syndrome.
 That probably summarizes it.
-Writers' decisions and ideas did not keep interested, I did not want to know what would happen next, have not attached to (almost) any character.
-Sometimes what Takeshi did or said have made me angry, as this would never happen for the person I met last season.
+Writers' decisions and ideas did not keep me interested.
+I did not want to know what would happen next, have not attached to (almost) any character.
+Sometimes what Takeshi did or said has made me angry, as this would never happen for the person I met last season.